Check out our Escape Room this October!

-The next time you are planning to stop in, tell everybody that you are going to be at that place and get ready for the question we love to hear...
+The next time you plan to stop in, tell everybody that you are going to be at "that place" and get ready for the question we love to hear...
 "What place?"
 Make sure you smile when you repeat back to them very slowly... "that place!"
 We have found that parents especially love our name.

 On Fridays we are open from 7-11 PM for students in grades 7-12.
 (Sorry 6th graders.
 We have a few volunteers who work at the middle school so please don't lie about your grade in a weak attempt to get inside.
 Your 7th grade year will be here before you know it.)
 If you are under 7th grade or are out of school and 18 or older, hanging out at that place is not an option on Fridays.